igvilla/Enhanced_Object_Detection_Tracking/README.md

 promising to enhance the reliability and safety of autonomous driving systems.

 ### NOTE:
-This information (along with usefu images and tables) can be found in the attached written report for the project, "Enhanced_Object_Detection_Tracking.pdf".
+This information (along with useful images and tables) can be found in the attached written report for the project, "Enhanced_Object_Detection_Tracking.pdf".
 Please refer to this document for a detailed description and explanation of the project.